 As fighting resumed, the Israeli military faced difficult choices.
 It has warned in the past that it might launch a ground of offensive in Gaza and has amassed thousands of troops on Gaza's border.

 However, entering Gaza would likely drive up casualties on both sides.
 In the past, Israel has shied away from ground operations for fear of getting entangled in the densely populated territory of 1.7 million.

 In Vienna, Secretary of State John Kerry blasted Hamas for firing rockets after the proposed cease-fire was to have taken effect.

 "I cannot condemn strongly enough the actions of Hamas," Kerry told reporters.
 In contrast, he praised Egypt's intervention and Israel's acceptance of the deal.

-the U.S. would continue pushing for a cease-fire is because of the potential for the violence escalating even further.
+Kerry said the U.S. would continue pushing for a cease-fire is because of the potential for the violence escalating even further.